Move 2 matches to make 4 squares matchstick puzzle

 Move 2 matches to make 4 squares in the matchstick puzzle figure.

-All 4 squares will be of same size with no matchstick hanging.
+All 4 squares will be of the same size with no matchstick hanging.
 Each matchstick must be a side of a square.

 How many solutions can you find?